Form 8594: How to report asset acquisitions when buying a business

 The buyer-seller allocation must match.
 Negotiating this allocation as part of the purchase agreement prevents post-closing disputes and ensures both parties file consistent returns.

+The IRS mandates a strict seven-class priority order called the residual method, and you cannot assign values arbitrarily.
 The section 1060 allocation rules specify exactly how the purchase price must be allocated in an applicable asset acquisition.
-You cannot simply assign values arbitrarily.
 The residual method dictates the order of allocation across seven asset classes.

 Class I: Cash and cash equivalents.
 Allocate first to cash, bank deposits, and similar items at face value.
 These assets are worth exactly what they are, so allocation is straightforward.